mastodon/documentation/content/en/methods/notifications_alpha.md

 ##### Query parameters

 max_id
 : String.
-All results returned will be lesser than this ID.
+All results returned will be about notifications strictly older than this notification ID.
 In effect, sets an upper bound on results.

 since_id
 : String.
-All results returned will be greater than this ID.
+All results returned will be about notifications strictly newer than this notification ID.
 In effect, sets a lower bound on results.

 min_id
 : String.
-Returns results immediately newer than this ID.
+Returns results about notifications immediately newer than this notification ID.
 In effect, sets a cursor at this ID and paginates forward.

 limit
 : Integer.
 Maximum number of results to return.
 Defaults to 40 notifications.
 Max 80 notification groups.